lavanya-0709/Circulate-the-values-of-N-variables/README.md

 ## Output:
 ![alt text](sssn.png)
 ## Result:
-The distance between the two points is sucessfully executed and displayed.
+The output for circulate the values of n variables is successfull.